progress/progress.github.io/yhack/index.md

 **Philips Hue** - Documentation is available [here](http://www.developers.meethue.com/).
 ALso see the [roll-call](https://github.com/progress/roll-call) sample.

-# Lending Library Resources
+# HARDWARE Lending Library

-## iBeacon:
-   The beacons can be borrowed for the duration of the event.
-THey are Qualcom Gimbal Series 10.
-They will be handed out at midnight on Friday; you will need to provide a description of what you are planning to do with them as we have a lmite number of them.

-## Philips Hue Bridge
+These resources will be available at the HARWARE section at the front desk.

+**iBeacon** - We have a limited number of Qualcom Gimbal series 10 that can be borrowed for the duration of the event.

-   We have 2 [Philips Hue Starter Kits](http://store.apple.com/us/product/HFV02VC/A/philips-hue-lux-starter-pack) (bridge + 2 monochrome lights) that we can lend.
-Coordinate with Shelley and Jeremiah and be ready to share with other teams.
+**Philips Hue Bridge** - We have 2 [Philips Hue Starter Kits](http://store.apple.com/us/product/HFV02VC/A/philips-hue-lux-starter-pack) (bridge + 2 monochrome lights) that we can lend.

-You will need to provide contact info by mailing SHelley or Jeremiah with:

-* CC everybody in the team,
-* Team Number / location and Team Name (if you have one)
-* Initial idea / area of what you plan to do with the resource.
-* For each member of the team, please provide full name, school, major and year

-# Resources on Completion of Project
-   You can keep your Qualcomm Gimbal at the end of the hackathon once you are done.
-   We need the Philips Hue back.

 # Judging
 Hacks will be judged on originality, technical difficulty, and applicability.
 Hacks need to leverage at least one of the Progress offerings.